Talk

 Create a group talk for project collaboration.

-1. Create talk with team members
+1. Create chat with team members

-{ "name": "Q1 Project", "participant_ids": [...] }
+{ "type": "group", "name": "Q1 Project", "participants": [...] }

 2. Send updates as messages

-{ "text": "Sprint 1 completed!" }
+{ "chat_id": "<chat-id>", "type": "normal", "text": "Sprint 1 completed!" }

 3. Team reacts and replies in threads